suit-wg/suit-mti/draft-ietf-suit-mti.md

 - OPTIONAL suggests that support for the profile is permitted but not required.
 IANA is requested to add a note that mirrors these status values to the registry.

-Adding new profiles or updating the status of existing profiles requires Standards Action.
+Adding new profiles or updating the status of existing profiles requires Standards Action ({{Section 4.9 of !RFC8126}}).

 As time progresses, algorithm profiles may loose their MANDATORY status.
 Then, their status will become either OPTIONAL or NOT RECOMMENDED for new implementations.
 Since it may be impossible to update